Read Time : 1 Minutes

 The legislation that governs the installation of heat recovery systems is in many cases the same as that which governs conventional heating technologies.
 Nonetheless, as the British government strengthens its commitments to carbon reduction, there are certain pieces of legislation that are particularly applicable to heat recovery technology.

-One such piece of legislation is the new Part L of the UK’s Building Regulation, which stipulate that new houses be almost hermetically sealed and highly insulated.
-This makes the use of a MVHR system especially useful, even essential, as continuous ventilation is required.
+One such piece of legislation is Part L of the UK’s Building Regulations, which sets minimum energy efficiency standards for new and existing buildings, including limits on carbon emissions and fabric performance.
+Modern Part L standards encourage high levels of airtightness and insulation, which makes the use of a MVHR system especially useful, and in many cases necessary, as continuous background ventilation is required.